 Eligibility Criteria for Studying Masters in Canada

-A majority of the universities in Canada require the applicant to have 16 years of education – a four- year Bachelor’s degree.
+A majority of the universities in Canada require the applicant to have 16 years of education – a four-year Bachelor’s degree.
+However, there are certain exceptions.
+I have discussed this later in this post.

-In terms of academic requirement, you need to have a minimum GPA of 3 on a scale of 4.
+In terms of academic requirements, you need to have a minimum GPA of 3 on a scale of 4.
 So, roughly, that will be 65 – 70% or CGPA 7.0 – 7.5 in Indian standards.
+Read How to Convert Indian CGPA and Percentage to 4.0-Scale GPA for Canada & USA.

-The top universities, however, require a minimum of 75 – 78% and a lot of emphases are given in the last two years (3rd & 4th years).
+The top universities, however, require a minimum of 75 – 78%, and a lot of emphases is given to the last two years (3rd & 4th years).

-Several universities also ask for GRE/GMAT requirement.
+Many universities also ask for GRE/GMAT requirements.
 So, you need to check the exact eligibility criteria at the university/department websites.

 If you are looking to attend a business school in Canada for pursuing MS in Business Management, MS Finance, MS Business Analytics, you will need to have work experience of 1 – 3 years.